microsoft/autogen/README.md

     <br>
 </p>

-:fire: An [upcoming tutorial on FLAML](https://github.com/microsoft/FLAML/tree/tutorial-aaai23/tutorial) at [AAAI-23](https://aaai.org/Conferences/AAAI-23/aaai23tutorials/) (to be held on Feb 08, 2023)
+:fire: OpenAI GPT-3 models support in v1.1.3.
+ChatGPT support is coming.

+:fire: A [lab forum](https://github.com/microsoft/FLAML/tree/tutorial-aaai23/tutorial) on FLAML at AAAI 2023.

 :fire: A [hands-on tutorial](https://github.com/microsoft/FLAML/tree/tutorial/tutorial) on FLAML presented at KDD 2022

 ## What is FLAML
 FLAML is a lightweight Python library that finds accurate machine learning models automatically, efficiently and economically.
-It frees users from selecting learners and hyperparameters for each learner.
-It can also be used to tune generic hyperparameters for MLOps workflows, pipelines, mathematical/statistical models, algorithms, computing experiments, software configurations and so on.
+It frees users from selecting models and hyperparameters for each model.
+It can also be used to tune generic hyperparameters for large language models (LLM), MLOps/LMOps workflows, pipelines, mathematical/statistical models, algorithms, computing experiments, software configurations and so on.

-1. For common machine learning tasks like classification and regression, it quickly finds quality models for user-provided data with low computational resources.
-It supports both classifcal machine learning models and deep neural networks.
+1. For common machine learning or AI tasks like classification, regression, and generation, it quickly finds quality models for user-provided data with low computational resources.
+It supports both classical machine learning models and deep neural networks, including large language models such as the OpenAI GPT-3 models.
 1. It is easy to customize or extend.
 Users can find their desired customizability from a smooth range: minimal customization (computational resource budget), medium customization (e.g., scikit-style learner, search space and metric), or full customization (arbitrary training and evaluation code).
 1. It supports fast automatic tuning, capable of handling complex constraints/guidance/early stopping.
-FLAML is powered by a new, [cost-effective hyperparameter optimization](https://microsoft.github.io/FLAML/docs/Use-Cases/Tune-User-Defined-Function/#hyperparameter-optimization-algorithm) and learner selection method invented by Microsoft Research.
+FLAML is powered by a new, [cost-effective hyperparameter optimization](https://microsoft.github.io/FLAML/docs/Use-Cases/Tune-User-Defined-Function/#hyperparameter-optimization-algorithm) and model selection method invented by Microsoft Research, and many followup [research studies](https://microsoft.github.io/FLAML/docs/Research).

 FLAML has a .NET implementation in [ML.NET](http://dot.net/ml), an open-source, cross-platform machine learning framework for .NET.
 In ML.NET, you can use FLAML via low-code solutions like [Model Builder](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet/model-builder) Visual Studio extension and the cross-platform [ML.NET CLI](https://docs.microsoft.com/dotnet/machine-learning/automate-training-with-cli).
 Alternatively, you can use the [ML.NET AutoML API](https://www.nuget.org/packages/Microsoft.ML.AutoML/#versions-body-tab) for a code-first experience.